watz0n/learn-rv32i-asap/README.md

 If you wish to have more fundamental learning material, like how to use Chisel3, please reference [learn-chisel3-gcd](https://github.com/watz0n/learn-chisel3-gcd).
 If you feel current project is messy and need a clean start point, please reference [learn-rv32i-unittest-alu](https://github.com/watz0n/learn-rv32i-unittest-alu).

 Adhere, we are focus how to build RV32I emulator and use unit-test in this repo.
-If you are interesting how I implement this project from scratch and handle the Chisel3 error in detail, please reference [my development notes](https://watz0n.github.io/blog/en-post/2018/01/10/learn-rv32i-series-en.html).
+If you are interested to know how I implement this project from scratch and handle the Chisel3 error in detail, please reference [my development notes](https://watz0n.github.io/blog/en-post/2018/01/10/learn-rv32i-series-en.html).
 But it would be under-construction before the documents for learn-chisel3-gcd and learn-rv32i-unittest-alu are ready.

 Setup Chisel3 Build Environment
 ===